rtulke/wtfcalls/README.md

 # WTFCalls

-A robust tool for live monitoring of outgoing network connections.
+What the Fuck Calls is a robust tool for live monitoring of outgoing network connections.

 ## Features